Mana1010/ChitChat/README.md

 # ChitChat

-A realtime chat application with 3 distinct sections (public, private and group) powered by socket.io/nextjs in frontend and express/mongodb for backend.
+A realtime chat application with 3 distinct sections (public, private and group).